 Eric Yuan: No. It doesn’t make any sense.
 Maybe it’s driven by all the online classes suddenly.
 It’s a wake-up call.
 We need to have a preconfigured package just for online school.

 It.
 Doesn’t.
 Make.
 Any.
 Sense?
 It’s the inability to foresee abuse on platforms used for communication between people, and the guesswork in the face of it, that perhaps bothers me the most.
 Why would for example schools be singled out as needing a separate package to prevent abuse.
 Surely most tech workers are aware that abuse happens in all types of social platforms where adults convene.

 Supporting Zoom means for me supporting what has been uncovered over the past year as malpractice, deception and continuous reactive fixes rather than proactive, reasoned measures.
 Being a global player means that users engaging with them are more at risk.
 I suppose I expect more.
 It’s now been almost three months since they promised to publish a transparency report.

 Sometimes you do have to “hop on a Zoom call”.
 Me as well.
 Here’s my quick list of precautions.

 - This means: Only use the web based version of Zoom.
 This is often referred to as Join from web browser.

 - Also: use a separate browser for logged in sessions.
 This is generally good sense: Surf without being logged in in one browser, use another browser when you are logging in to different sites and services.
-I personally use Brave for being logged in, and as a chrome browser it tends to work with most online meeting platforms, including Zoom.

 If you are the person inviting, you can encourage browser-use by adding a Join from web browser link to the meeting.
 Note: you can always join from the browser even though this link isn’t enabled but you may have to cancel opening the client first.